 At Emmaus Christian College, we believe that students thrive and academic results are achieved when they know they are loved by their Lord and Saviour.

-In Matthew Chapter 13, Jesus spoke about the Parable of the Sower whereby we see that it is only the seeds that fall on the fertile soil that grow to produce a large, healthy crop.
+In Matthew Chapter 13, Jesus told the parable of the sower where we see that it is only the seeds that fall on the fertile soil that grow to produce a large, healthy crop.
 We believe it is our role, in collaboration with parents, to help 'prepare the fertile soil' in the hearts minds of our students so that the seeds that God has implanted will flourish and grow.

 We give glory to God for the continued success of our students.

 A Balanced Curriculum

 Our students are taught the Australian Curriculum through the lense of a Christian worldview.
 Our balanced curriculum equips them for tertiary study and vocational development, leading to effective service to the community through a range of career paths.

 Our students are enabled and encouraged to be politically and socially aware, to act from a sound ethical base and to pursue excellence.
 Combined with the development of personal character and discernment skills, this provides students with a firm foundation for the future.